dmcardle/nmcardle.com/resume/resume.md

 I enjoy finding security vulnerabilities in low-level code by writing fuzzers, performing static analysis, and sometimes just by manual inspection.
 Recently, I developed infrastructure for end-to-end hardware verification of OpenTitan, an open-source silicon root-of-trust chip.
 I've contributed to IETF specifications and developed prototypes of draft revisions to evaluate their feasibility and correctness.
-In the defense arena, I hacked on FreeBSD, LLVM's X86 codegen, and I had some exposure to formal verification with the Coq proof assistant.
+In the defense arena, I hacked on FreeBSD, LLVM's X86 codegen, and I've had exposure to formal verification with the Coq proof assistant.
 <todo>Wrap it up.</todo>
 </div>